From October 24th, 2020 - October 31st, 2020

 Chronic Pain Management

-Dr. Jovey, a graduate of the University of Toronto, was a general practitioner and emergency physician for almost 20 years.
-In 1999, he closed his family practice to focus on his twin interests of chronic pain management and addiction medicine.
+Dr. Jovey, a family physician and emergency physician for 20 years, closed his practice in 1999, to focus on his twin interests of chronic pain management and addiction medicine.
 From 1991 – 2014 he was the Physician Director of the Credit Valley Hospital, Addictions and Concurrent Disorders Centre.
 Since 2005 he has been the Medical Director at CPM Centres for Pain Management, the largest, outpatient chronic pain management organization in Canada.
 He is also a staff physician at the Michael G. DeGroote Pain Clinic at Hamilton Health Sciences Centre in Hamilton.
-He is a Past-President of the Canadian Pain Society and a medico-legal expert for the Canadian Medical Protective Association.
-Since 1991, Dr. Jovey has been treating patients with chronic non-cancer pain in an outpatient practice setting.
-He has presented educational workshops and seminars on pain to over 15,000 health care professionals in Canada and internationally.
+He is a Past-President of the Canadian Pain Society, a medico-legal expert for the Canadian Medical Protective Association and a provincial Coroner.
+For over 30 years, Dr. Jovey has been treating patients with chronic non-cancer pain in an outpatient practice setting.
+He has presented educational workshops and seminars on pain to health care professionals in Canada and internationally.

 Monica Branigan is a family physician and associate professor in the Department of Family and Community Medicine, University of Toronto.
 After diverse experiences in rural, rehab, student health and academic settings, she focused her clinical practice in palliative care.
 Her education experience is equally varied.
 Following a MHSc (Bioethics) at the Joint Centre for Bioethics at the University of Toronto, she was responsible for the ethics and professionalism teaching the University of Toronto Medical School from 2002 to 2008.
 She taught postgraduates ethics, palliative care and communication skills.
 At the faculty level she was Professional Development Lead for the Division of Palliative Care.
 Currently she is on the faculty for the Physician Leadership Institute with Joule where she teaches Professionalism and Ethics and is a trainer for Crucial Conversations.
 She continues training and teaching in mindfulness and compassion skills for physicians.
 Monica is very curious about how to move the discussion about physician wellness from personal resiliency to environments that support sustainable practice.